pairshaped/curlingio-docs/docs/getting-started/faq.md

 ### Can I import our club's existing curlers?

-Yes, you can import curlers from a previous season that aren't already registered with Curling I/O by uploading a CSV file.
+Yes, curling club managers can import curlers from a previous season that aren't already registered with Curling I/O by uploading a CSV file.
 CSV files can be exported from any spreadsheet or database program, usually by selecting the "File" menu and selected "Export as" or "Download as" and then selected "CSV".
 [Here's a sample Google Sheet of what you'll need to provide.](https://docs.google.com/spreadsheets/d/1-smgG2v8atZySX68hwoP-gaDJGvD0sGl3_GHZ7XTrtk/edit?usp=sharing) The red columns are required.